Can You Sue Another Driver for Failure to Use a Turn Signal in Massachusetts?

 Estimating your damages always starts with the direct financial consequences of your accident and injuries.
 Your lawsuit will earn you compensation based on the combined costs of your recovery, including hospital bills, physical therapy, surgery, and prescription medication.
 If your injuries force you to miss time at your job, you can also claim lost wages in economic damages.
 Additionally, you may recover the cost of repairing or replacing your vehicle after the accident.

 Once you have an idea of what your actual financial harms might be, you can move on to non-economic damages.
 This refers to compensation for the more personal, non-tangible harms that a car accident injury victim might sustain.
 Some common conditions that result from car accidents, such as brain or spine injuries, may leave victims with discomfort or impairments that can impact how they live their day-to-day life.
-Calculating how much you could recover in noneconomic damages is easier when you let the seasoned Somerville car accident lawyers at the Law Office of John J. Sheehan help you.
+Calculating how much you could recover in noneconomic damages is easier when you let the seasoned Somerville front-end car accident lawyer and Somerville car accident lawyers at the Law Office of John J. Sheehan help you.

 Call Us About Your Personal Injury Lawsuit for a Turn Signal Car Accident in Massachusetts